 White wine has a fruity flavor, contains a lot of acids, so it is slightly acidic.
 You can use it to replace Mirin for appetizers, sour like salads, salad dressings with vinegar.
 With a fruity aroma, white wine should also be paired with boiled or steamed seafood dishes.

-Dry Sherry has an ethereal taste, light yellow color, and alcohol content from 15 to 17 degrees.
+This Spanish-originated drink has an ethereal taste, light yellow color, and alcohol content from 15 to 17 degrees.
 You can use this to replace Mirin.
 However, a teaspoon is enough if you don’t want to get drunk.

 Today, Vermouth is mainly used as a blending ingredient in cocktails.
 However, you can still use sweet Vermouth as an alternative to Mirin.
 Its sweet and fruity taste will make the dish attractive.